 18. To Sell Is Human by Daniel Pink

 Even if you’re not technically in sales, having sales skills will always add value to your profession.
-Author Daniel Pink delivers clear and easy-to-follow advice on how entrepreneurs can use proven sales techniques in both their businesses and lives.
+Author Daniel Pink delivers clear and easy-to-follow advice on how entrepreneurs can use proven sales techniques in both their businesses and lives in To Sell Is Human.
 Knowing how to utilize the art of persuasion is an invaluable skill for motivation, and Pink’s book offers sound knowledge on the subject.

 19. Zero to One by Peter Thiel

-An inspiring read for anybody with an entrepreneurial spirit, this book makes Thiel’s case for why now is the best time to be an entrepreneur and how to think like an innovator.
+An inspiring read for anybody with an entrepreneurial spirit, Zero To One makes Thiel’s case for why now is the best time to be an entrepreneur and how to think like an innovator.
 The book has been praised for offering both fresh and inspiring ideas by a who’s who of the tech world, including Mark Zuckerberg and Elon Musk.

 20. Atomic Habits by James Clear

 Good habits will help you in business and life, while bad habits can unravel everything you’ve worked for.
-Good habit formation isn’t easy, but author James Clear makes his case for why it’s so essential and provides a proven formula for putting good habits in place while identifying and dropping the bad ones.
+Good habit formation isn’t easy, but the author of Atomic Habits, James Clear, makes his case for why it’s so essential and provides a proven formula for putting good habits in place while identifying and dropping the bad ones.